lumina-ai-inc/benchmark/README.md

    cd benchmark
    ```

-   2. Set environment variables in .env in root of project.
+   2. Set environment variables in .env in the root of the project.

    3. pull the benchmark image from dockerhub with:
    ```